 The CQC (Quality Care Commission) is the independent regulator of health and social care in England.
 It ensures health and social care services are safe, of a high-quality, effective, compassionate, and meet legal standards.

-This regulation allows the public to make informed decisions when choosing a care provider.
+This regulation allows the public to make informed decisions when choosing home help services.

 The CQC values are:

 • Caring – treating everyone with dignity and respect.

 • Integrity – doing the right thing.